Francis Kéré is Principal of Kéré Architecture, based in Berlin, Germany.

 He was born the son of the village chief in Gando, a small village in Burkina Faso.
 Since no school existed in Gando, he went to live in the city with an uncle at seven years of age.
 He became a carpenter and received a scholarship to undertake an apprenticeship in Germany as a supervisor in development aid.
 After completing the apprenticeship, he went on to study architecture including modules in civil engineering at the Technische Universität (TU) in Berlin.

 Francis Kéré felt it was his duty to contribute to his family and to the community that had supported him, and to give the next generation the opportunity to follow in his footsteps.
 As a university student, he built a primary school in his home village and set up the association “Schulbausteine für Gando” to fund the project with the objective of combining the knowledge he had gained in Europe, with traditional building methods from Burkina Faso.

-Other works in Burkina Faso, Mali, China, Mozambique, Kenya, Togo, Sudan, Germany and Switzerland include the Dano Secondary School, Burkina Faso (2007); Centre for Earth Architecture in Mopti, Mali (2010); Laongo Opera Village, Burkina Faso; Zhou Shan Harbour Development Cultural Precinct, China with Wang Shu; Léo Medical Center, Burkina Faso (2012); and the International Red Cross & Red Crescent Museum in Geneva, Switzerland (2012).
+Other works in Burkina Faso, Kenya, Mali, Mozambique, Togo and Sudan in Africa as well as in Germany, Italy, Switzerland, the United Kingdom and the USA include the Dano Secondary School, Burkina Faso (2007); Centre for Earth Architecture in Mopti, Mali (2010); Laongo Opera Village, Burkina Faso (under construction); Léo Medical Center, Burkina Faso (2012); and the International Red Cross & Red Crescent Museum in Geneva, Switzerland (2012).
 Francis Kéré became the first African architect of the Serpentine Pavilion (2017): a temporary summer pavilion by an international architect or design team who has not completed a building in England at the time of the Gallery’s invitation.

 He is a respected authority in the field of architecture, and on the design of buildings to be ecologically- and socially adequate for their environment.